TEEN SUICIDE

 Marked personality change

-Persistent boredom, difficulty
+Persistent boredom, difficulty concentrating, or a

-concentrating, or a decline in the quality of
+decline in the quality of schoolwork

-Frequent complaints about physical symptoms,
+Frequent complaints about physical symptoms, often

-often related to emotions, such as stomachaches,
+related to emotions, such as stomachaches,

 headaches, fatigue, etc.